Oubaida996/Ecommerce-api/README.md

         git rm --cached filename // for folder use git rm -rf --cached folder-name git add .
         git commit -m "add filename to .gitignore"

+***

+### Section 2 : Categories CURD operations.

+- Prepare the schema of category model.

+- Added Create operation into categoryServices file 'createCategory' .

+- Install a slugify package and edit the createCategory method.

+- Install async-handler-express package in order to handling exciptions… etc.

+- Edit the getCategories request inside categoryService file.

+- Category Pagination.

+- Added a new route to get specific category 'getCategory'.

+- Added a new route to update a specific category 'updateCategory'.

+- Added a new route to update a specific category 'deleteCategory'.

+***
+### Section 3 : Error Handling.